xwgroupcityu/xwgroupcityu.github.io/_pages/research.md

 Tropospheric chemsitry contributes to a series of issues in the earth system, such as air pollution, climate change, and ecological destruction.
 Modeling plays an important role in studying tropospheric chemistry by identifying processes, interpreting observations, assessing impacts, and making projections.

 In the group, we develop and use model schemes based on the GEOS-Chem global model framework to study the oxidants, gases, aerosols, and foundamental chemistry in troposphere.
-Current topics inlcude: tropospheric halogen chemistry; aqueous phase oxidation; SOA model scheme; heterogeneous reactions in clouds ...
+Current topics inlcude: tropospheric halogen chemistry; secondary aerosol formation;  heterogeneous reactions; air quality in coastal environments ...

 <br/>
 <br/>

 ----
-## Climate Forcers and their Impacts
+## Aerosol Sources and Climate Effects

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/brc.gif){: style="width: 420px; float: left; border: 10px;padding:15px"}

 <br />

 The earth's climate is influenced by both natural and human activities, and closely related to the chemical and physical processes in the atmosphere.
-Currently, the properties and chemistry of climate forcers, especially those short-lived climate forcers, are significant and very uncertain factors contributing to global climate change.
+Currently, the sources and properties of atmospheric aerosols are significant and very uncertain factors contributing to global climate change.

-In the group, we focus on understanding the lifecycles and properties of short-lived climate forcers, as well as their interactions with climate policy.
-Current topics include: optical properties of brown carbon; halogens' climate impact, effects of future urban planning-driven changes under the carbon neutrality background in East Asia ...
+In the group, we focus on understanding the lifecycles of atmopsheric aerosols, as well as their interactions with climate system.
+Current topics include: aerosol direct radiative forcing; black and brown carbon; coarse aerosols ...

 <br/>